hervenivon/awesome-discoveries/README.md

   - [REST is the new SOAP](https://medium.freecodecamp.org/rest-is-the-new-soap-97ff6c09896d) - An article with a counter-current point of view that emphasizes every negative aspects of `REST`.

 ## Algorithms

 - [Fountain Codes](https://divan.github.io/posts/fountaincodes/) - Transfer information over noisy channels.
 Example given with [txqr](https://github.com/divan/txqr) a project that uses Animated GQ to transfer data over mobiles.
+- Any [Bret Victor](http://worrydream.com/) essays, demo, experiments.
+This inspired me so much and make myself questioning my day to day life as an engineer.
+He made me rethink the way we explain and learn things and share them with others.
+I'm so frustrated not seing his demo becoming real life products.
+  - [Algojammer](https://github.com/ChrisKnott/Algojammer) - A project that stole the idea of "Learning programming" is an attempt to turn Bret's work into reality.

 ## Data science

 - Dataviz:
   - [Edward Tufte’s The Visual Display of Quantitative Information](https://amzn.to/2ROaWUl) - The text book to read when you are entering the world of data visualization.
   - [Importance of Skepticism in Data Science](https://jhu-advdatasci.github.io/2018/lectures/12-being-skeptical.html) - This long code detailed lecture aims at illustrating the bias that you might follow when you are interpreting data you have manipulated. _(`R`)_
-  - [3rd Wave Data Visualization](https://towardsdatascience.com/3rd-wave-data-visualization-824c5dc84967) - Elijah Meeks author of [semiotic](https://github.com/emeeks/semiotic) - A react + d3.js library, a famous combo I experienced with success and pleasure - points to problems into the current landscape of data vizualization.
+  - [3rd Wave Data Visualization](https://towardsdatascience.com/3rd-wave-data-visualization-824c5dc84967) - Elijah Meeks author of [semiotic](https://github.com/emeeks/semiotic) - A react + d3.js library, a famous combo I experienced with success and pleasure - points to problems into the current landscape of data visualization.
 - Data management:
   - [DVC](https://dvc.org/doc/dvc-philosophy/core-features) - A neat structured approach to the data science workflow management aiming to become a standard as git has become in the development workflow.

 ## Artificial Intelligence

-- Source for inspiration, technology watch:
+### Source for inspiration, technology watch
   - [stateoftheart.ai](https://www.stateoftheart.ai) - Not entirely up to date on a few topic I'm aware of, but it deserves a look for everyone interested to get up to speed in a particular topic they are looking into.
 A well ordered index for state of the art results in machine learning.
   - [MIT Technology Review](https://www.technologyreview.com/) - An endless stream of popular science, in particular in machine learning.
   - [arXiv](http://arxiv.org/) - The 1.5 Million e-prints open access to paper that democratized Machine Learning over the globe.
 99% of papers we were using are coming from that place.
 It is even inspiring to look for information from that source.
   - [aiindex2018](http://cdn.aiindex.org/2018/AI%20Index%202018%20Annual%20Report.pdf?utm_campaign=Artificial%2BIntelligence%2BWeekly&utm_medium=email&utm_source=Artificial_Intelligence_Weekly_92) - The one place to go if you need insights into Artificial Intelligence in numbers: from the number of papers published by category to state of the art performances and human-level performance milestones going through VC funding landscape.
   - [Flops, brought to you by AI](https://bigthink.com/technology-innovation/artificial-intelligence-failures?rebelltitem=3#rebelltitem3) - A short list of top flop in AI in one way or another related to physical world.
+  - [distill.pub](https://distill.pub/) - This is an attempt to modernize the main issues with the traditional printed scientific papers in our area of computer science and machine learning over large amount of data: clarity, reproductibility, interactivity. `PDF` files are from another age. `distill.pub` is an expression of our age.

-- Embedding:
+  - News letters:
+    - [Data Elixir](https://dataelixir.com/) - My most productive and de facto favorite newsletter regarding Artificial Intelligence and Data science in general.
+    - [Changelog](https://changelog.com/weekly) - Staying up to date with the developer community and finding fun stuffs.
+  - [MIT Techreview](https://technologyreview.com) - The only one to which I have been willing to pay a subscription so far.

+### Embedding
   - [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/abs/1503.03832) - A solution which transforms an image into a compact Euclidean space allowing to enhance Face Recognition. [implementation](https://github.com/davidsandberg/facenet) _(`Embedding`, `image2vec`, `Tensorflow`)_
   - [Grasp2Vec: Learning Object Representations from Self-Supervised Grasping](https://arxiv.org/abs/1811.06964) - Embedding used in reinforcement learning to represent reality through physcial world robot grasping.
 [Google article](https://ai.googleblog.com/2018/12/grasp2vec-learning-object.html) _(`Embedding`, `image2vec`, `RL`)_

-- Compression
+### Compression, enhancement
   - [Learned Video Compression](https://arxiv.org/pdf/1811.06981.pdf) - A traditional codec architecture where elements are replaced by Machine Learning ones.
 Results: the new codec outperforms all existing video codecs.

-- Natural Language Processing and voice recognition
+### Natural Language Processing and voice recognition
   - Assisted writings
     - ["I want to live"](https://youtu.be/BhKw71AeOg4) - A 60 second clip entirely scripted from an AI studying 15 years of worth of award-winning ads.
     - [Bertie the Forbes' CMS](https://digiday.com/media/forbes-built-a-robot-to-pre-write-articles-for-its-contributors/) - Forbes [announced](https://www.forbes.com/sites/forbesproductgroup/2018/07/11/entering-the-next-century-with-a-new-forbes-experience/#5e9b28803bf4) its new AI powered CMS (Content Management System) where AI helps and support content creator from image selection to draft article writings.
   - [Accurate Online Speaker Diarization with supervised learning](https://ai.googleblog.com/2018/11/accurate-online-speaker-diarization.html) - Detect interlaced speakers in a speech.
 But beware, code is not the original and you cannot access data. _(`PyTorch`, `Embedding`)_

-- Medicine
+### Medicine
   - [Brain2Speech](https://www.sciencemag.org/news/2019/01/artificial-intelligence-turns-brain-activity-speech) - Experiment using AI to get our voice out of our head automatically.
 The promise to an accessible world for disable people.
   - [Learning to Design RNA](https://arxiv.org/pdf/1812.11951.pdf) - Reinforcement Learning used to design RNA sequence to test _(`RL`)_
   - [Face2Gene](https://www.nature.com/articles/d41586-019-00027-x#ref-CR1) - From Professional crowdsourcing to real life medicine aid use case, the face2gene application that spot genetic disorders is a promise for future medicine.
+  - [Artificial Intelligence Can Detect Alzheimer’s Disease in Brain Scans Six Years Before a Diagnosis](https://www.ucsf.edu/news/2018/12/412946/artificial-intelligence-can-detect-alzheimers-disease-brain-scans-six-years) - It is not a question of time any more, it is already here.

-- Data Generation
+### Data Generation
   - Face Generation
     - [Inside the world of AI that forges beautiful art and terrifying deepfakes](https://www.technologyreview.com/s/612501/inside-the-world-of-ai-that-forges-beautiful-art-and-terrifying-deepfakes/) - A 2018 overview of GAN and latests progress in the field of generative networks. _(`GAN`)_
     - [AI software can dream up an entire digital world from a simple sketch](https://www.technologyreview.com/s/612503/ai-software-can-dream-up-an-entire-digital-world-from-a-simple-sketch/) - A photorealistic 3D engine renderer made out of GAN. _(`GAN`)_
+    - [A Style-Based Generator Architecture for Generative Adversarial Networks](https://arxiv.org/pdf/1812.04948.pdf) - Here we are, on December 2018 we discovered than a computer can generate images that we can definitely take for real ones. [summary](https://www.technologyreview.com/s/612612/these-incredibly-real-fake-faces-show-how-algorithms-can-now-mess-with-us/).
   - Object generation
     - [Visual Object Networks: Image Generation with Disentangled 3D Representation](http://papers.nips.cc/paper/7297-visual-object-networks-image-generation-with-disentangled-3d-representations.pdf) - How a set of specialized networks learn to generate 3D objects. _(`GAN`, `3D`)_
+    - [This is the most complex generative design ever made](https://www.fastcompany.com/90269399/this-is-the-most-complex-generative-design-ever-made) - Purely inspirational, no implementation design, still further details are accessible [here](https://www.autodesk.com/solutions/generative-design).

+### Understanding deep learning

+Neural networks are known as black boxes, famously incomprehensible.
+Be careful whoever tells you he can surely explain how a deep learning model takes a decision.
+There are several tries to understand them, to explain how they are taking decisions, and even to debug them.

+  - [manifold](https://eng.uber.com/manifold/) - A platform from uber that promises ease of debugging, not publicly shared, not available for test, pretty, and a lot of ideas still.
+  - [comet.ml](https://comet.ml) - An online platform compatible with any Machine Learning framework that aggregate online stats and enable model comparison.
+  - [A New Approach to Understanding How Machines Think](https://www.quantamagazine.org/been-kim-is-building-a-translator-for-artificial-intelligence-20190110) - An interview of Been Kim from Google Brain for the introduction of “Testing with Concept Activation Vectors” ([TCAV](https://arxiv.org/pdf/1711.11279.pdf))
+  - [Machine Learning for Kids](https://machinelearningforkids.co.uk/) - If you want my mind, valuable not only for kids 😅

-- Setting a machine learning project:
+### Setting a machine learning project
   - [How to build a machine learning team when you are not google or facebook](https://www.wandb.com/blog/how-to-build-a-machine-learning-team-when-you-are-not-google-or-facebook) - Pragmatism has always been at the heart of our strategy regarding our machine learning projects.
 This article formalize best practice that a good manager will discover himself executing a machine learning project.
 One thing for sure, as of today, "it’s more efficient to teach a engineers machine learning than to teach machine learning practitioners how to be good engineers."
 And, with the right project and the rock solid computer scientist you can kickstart a machine learning in a small team.
   - [IBM Machine Learning Maturity Model](https://arxiv.org/pdf/1811.04871.pdf) - Presents a set of best practices to implement when a company wants to deploy machine learning at scale and in a friendly fashion with enterprise landscape.
 Many of them might be complicated to achieve, anyhow, it will highlight any shortcomings in your projects or potential area of focus.

-- Games:
+### Games
   - [Starcraft AI competition](http://www.cs.mun.ca/~dchurchill/starcraftaicomp/2018/aiide/) - The state of the Starcraft competition.
 Samsung 1st, Facebook 2nd.
+  - [Mortal Kombat](https://blog.mgechev.com/2018/10/20/transfer-learning-tensorflow-js-data-augmentation-mobile-net/) - A `Tensorflow.js` project that allows you to play Mortal Kombat with your webcam.

-- Experiments & Art:
+### Experiments & Art
   - Music:
     - [Semi-Conductor](https://experiments.withgoogle.com/semi-conductor) - A Google AI experiment that allow one to conduct an orchestra from the browser
   - Painting: